nalingadihoke/meus_website/content/post/Case Studies - Stout/index.md

 {{< figure src="plot2.png" title="" lightbox="true" >}}

-The dataset is highly imbalanced.
+The dataset is `highly imbalanced`.
 Over 99.8% of the transaction records are non-fraudulent.
 Because only a tiny fraction of the dataset represents fraud, fraudulent transactions are likely to be under-represented in the models.
 To counter this, proper scaling of samples will take place.

 {{< figure src="plot3.png" title="" lightbox="true" >}}